TDK74/Course_Agentic_AI/README.md

 # Course: Agentic AI

 ### Acknowledgments
-The Python code is from the short course 'Agentic AI' on DeepLearning.AI.
+The Python code is from the course 'Agentic AI' on DeepLearning.AI.
 The course content is available for free, while the certificate and graded assessments require a paid subscription.
 For more details, visit:
 <https://www.deeplearning.ai/courses/agentic-ai/>